 1. DDoS Protection

 In 2020, distributed denial of service attacks spiked.
-Cybercriminals weren’t being shy about their intentions as they aimed to overwhelm network resources.
+Cybercriminals weren’t shy about their intentions as they aimed to overwhelm network resources.
 Cloud computing vendors work continuously to monitor for DDoS attacks and if detected, they aim to absorb and disperse any traffic influx away from a business’s server.
 As DDoS attacks can be debilitating to a business’s network and website for hours and days, having the necessary resources to deter this type of attack is critical.

 2. Enhanced Data Security